wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/advanced-business-process-flows/includes/8-summary.md

 -   Use instant flows with an immersive business process flow

--   Creating additional fields and enhancing the main form to improve the usefulness of a business process flow
+-   Creating other fields and enhancing the main form to improve the usefulness of a business process flow

 Now you can take these concepts to further enhance your business processes to include automation, a logical flow to a process, and useful forms.